cloudflare/cloudflare-docs/content/workers/wrangler/system-environment-variables.md

 System Environment Variables are local environment variables that can change Wrangler's behavior.
 You can set them by:

-1. Setting an [`.env`](http://localhost:1313/workers/wrangler/system-environment-variables/#examples-in-env-file) file in your project directory this is the recommended & persistent way to set these variables.
+1. Setting the values in a [`.env`](http://localhost:1313/workers/wrangler/system-environment-variables/#examples-in-env-file) file in your project directory this is the recommended & persistent way to set these variables.
 2. Inlining the values in your Wrangler command for one-off use cases, for example `WRANGLER_LOG="debug" wrangler publish`.
 3. Setting the values in your shell environment persists depending on the shell settings, for example `export CF_API_TOKEN=...`.